klassmann/udacity-movie-trailer-website/README.md

     $ python entertainment_center.py

-This script will create the **fresh_tomatoes.html** which is the page of the website, after that, the script will open a web browser for you and show the web page.
+This script will create the **fresh_tomatoes.html** and open a web browser for you to show the page.

 ## Extra Information
 This project was tested with: